michaelwoodson/jekyll-now/_posts/2018-03-02-learning-to-whistle-with-an-lstm-gan.md

 ## Training

 Training of the network is done by sampling random series of spectrograms from the raw data and repeating the standard GAN training for the sequence of data.
 So the generator only has its LSTM to remember what it previously generated and the discriminator repeatedly guesses based on what it sees and the state of its separate LSTM.
-(An alternative LSTM GAN architecture feeds a series of data to both the generator and discriminator so the generator bases its image on real data.)

 ![Sample of raw training data]({{"/images/scrygan-training-sample.png" | asset_url}})

-This sample shows what the raw data looks like.
+This sample shows what the training data looks like.

 ## Results

 The generator was able to create decent sprectrograms that matched high level abstractions.
-Inspecting the generated samples reveals the generator creating orca whistles, human speech, white noise, and other patterns matching the raw data.
+Inspecting the generated samples reveals the generator creating orca whistles, human speech, white noise, and other patterns matching the training data.
 One limitation is that the generated image creates the whistles in the same location repeatedly and only made slight variations in shape.
 I'm not sure if this is inherent in the nature of convolutional networks or indicates a flaw in the implementation.

 ![Generated spectrogram sample]({{"/images/scrygan-generator-7740.png" | asset_url}})